-Sign standards will vary according to park zoning and trail classification.
-All signs will need to be constructed of materials that will stand up to the inclement weather and high humidity and precipitation of Kachemak Bay.
-Generally, all trail signage should be kept to a minimum and include only that needed to convey necessary information.
-Most current signs within the parks have needed replacement for years.
-Replacement of these should be a priority while maintaining a minimalist approach.
-Highly developed trails will typically include more directional signage and interpretive information.
-Locations of signs need to be evaluated on a case-by-case basis and signs should only be posted where necessary to avoid visual pollution.
+- Sign standards will vary according to park zoning and trail classification.
+All signs will need - 38 to be constructed of materials that will stand up to the inclement weather and high humidity - 39 and precipitation that the Kachemak Bay has to offer.
+Generally, all trail signage should be - 40 kept to a minimum and include only that needed to convey necessary information.
+Most - 41 current signs within the parks have been in need of replacement for years.
+Replacement of - 42 these should be a priority while maintaining a minimalist approach.
+Highly developed trails - will typically include more directional signage and interpretive information.
+Locations of - signs need to be evaluated on a case-by-case basis and signs should only be posted where - 45 necessary to avoid visual pollution.